 - Quantum electronic devices: concepts, design and fabrication.

-The main outcome from years 2-4 of this programme will be the completion of a PhD research project, which will be selected by you.
+The main outcome from years two to four of this programme will be the completion of a PhD research project, which will be selected by you.
 You will also be exposed to a wide range of learning experiences including:

-- A core module on ‘Enterprise, exploitation and entrepreneurship’ delivered by our academic and industrial partners covering a range of complementary topics such as commercialisation, intellectual property, management, entrepreneurship and enterprise.
+- a core module on enterprise, exploitation and entrepreneurship delivered by our academic and industrial partners.
+This covers a range of complementary topics such as commercialisation, intellectual property, management, entrepreneurship and enterprise.

 See international equivalent qualifications on the International Office website.